HEX ezCAN Installation Guide

 • Some brake light functions require that the bike be moving at or above a certain speed.
 As examples, Flash on Emergency Stop and Flash on Rapid Engine Braking functions require deceleration of more than 21 Kilometres per hour per second.

-Complete the ezCAN installation as follows:
+Complete the HEX ezCAN installation as follows:

-1. Make sure the main body of the ezCAN is well-secured in a place where it is protected from pressure, heat and impact.
+1. Make sure the main body of the HEX ezCAN is well-secured in a place where it is protected from pressure, heat and impact.

 2. Make sure all factory, ezCAN and accessory cables and wiring harnesses are well clear of all moving parts, and securely fastened.
-Where needed, use the cable ties included in the ezCAN installation kit.
+Where needed, use the cable ties included in the HEX ezCAN installation kit.

 3. Replace all motorcycle components and fasteners that may have been removed to facilitate the ezCAN installation.